jan-rybizki/Parameter_inference_field_stars/README.md

 * Just as a reference how field star parameters can be inferred using the [isochrones](https://github.com/timothydmorton/isochrones) package.

-* Here we inferred stellar parameters for those planet hosting stars [planets](https://arxiv.org/abs/1812.04501).
+* In the notebook we inferred stellar parameters for the stellar hosts of these new [planets](https://arxiv.org/abs/1812.04501) discovered in TESS data.